 Book Review by Thomas A. Timmes

-Since 1896 there have been twenty-eight consecutive modern summer Olympic Games — minus the war years of 1914, 1940, and 1944 — which is a notable achievement.
+Since 1896 there have been twenty-eight consecutive modern summer Olympic Games [at the time of writing] — minus the war years of 1914, 1940, and 1944 — which is a notable achievement.
 That number, however, pales in comparison with the two hundred ninety-two Games held consecutively at Olympia, Greece between 776 BC and 395 AD.

 Judith Swaddling, Senior Curator of the Greek and Roman collection at the famous British Museum in London, has written a fascinating book describing the Ancient Games as they evolved through the years, and she draws numerous parallels between the ancient and modern Games.
 The number of similarities is striking including the less than noble issues of bribery, dishonest judges, and cheating.